felixarntz/attachment-taxonomies/readme.txt

 `

+= How do I use the enhanced version of the `[gallery]` shortcode? =

+The `[gallery]` shortcode can now be passed taxonomy attributes.
+They have to have the attachment taxonomy slug as the attribute name and a comma-separated list of term slugs or term IDs as value.
+You may also specify a new "limit" attribute to limit the amount of images shown.
+This is especially recommended if the attachment taxonomy term you are querying for contains a lot of images.

+Example Code (shows images with attachment categories 1 or 2 or attachment tag 5 with a limit of 20 images shown):

+`
+[gallery attachment_category="1,2" attachment_tag="5" limit="20"]
+`

+Note that there is currently no UI in the backend for this, and the preview in the editor will not work properly.
+It will show up correctly in the frontend though.

 = Which filters are available in the plugin? =

 The plugin provides some filters to adjust taxonomy arguments and labels.